 Cat toys containing valerian root, or which have been scented with a quality valerian spray are safe for your cat to enjoy.

+Cat Nip Toys is pleased to offer an expanding number of quality valerian cat toys.
 We thank Kooky Kat Catnip Inc. for contributing to the content of this Valerian Faq, direct quotes are noted.
-The image of Valerian Root is copyright Kooky Kat Catnip Inc., and is used with permission.
+The image of Valerian Root is copyright Kooky Kat Catnip Inc. and is used with permission.

 Copyright Cat Nip Toys, other copyrights retained by their owners.
 This FAQ may not be reproduced, in whole or part without the consent of the author.